Chrislain Matsima: Club career

-Matsima made his professional debut for AS Monaco FC on 27 September 2020 in a Ligue 1 game against RC Strasbourg.
+Matsima made his professional debut for Monaco on 27 September 2020 in a Ligue 1 game against Strasbourg.

 On 16 August 2022, Matsima joined Lorient on loan with an option to buy.
 On 31 January 2023, the loan was terminated early.

+On 1 February 2024, Matsima moved on loan to Clermont.

+On 30 August 2024, Matsima joined German club FC Augsburg on a season-long loan with a buy option.
+On 30 January 2025, Augsburg exercised their option to buy and signed a contract with Matsima until 2029.

 Personal life

-Born in France, Matsima is of Congolese (Congo-Brazzaville) descent.
+Born in France, Matsima is of Congolese descent from the Republic of the Congo.